Ganton

-Ganton is a village and civil parish in the Ryedale district of North Yorkshire, England.
+Ganton is a village and civil parish in North Yorkshire, England.
 It is situated on the south side of the Vale of Pickering immediately north of the Yorkshire Wolds.
 Ganton lies 7 mi west of the coastal town of Filey, and 9 mi south-west of Scarborough.

+The village appears in the Domesday Book and its name is thought to mean 'Galma's farmstead'.

 It was historically part of the East Riding of Yorkshire until 1974.

-The village appears in the Domesday Book and its name is thought to mean 'Galma's farmstead'.
+Between 1974 and 2023 it was part of the Ryedale district.
+It is now administered by North Yorkshire Council.

 Ganton is situated on the Yorkshire Wolds Way National Trail and Centenary Way, long-distance footpaths.
 Its most notable landmark is its golf course.
 The Ganton Golf Club has hosted the Ryder Cup matches in 1949, The Amateur Championship three times, in 1964, 1977 and 1991, and the Walker Cup in 2003.

 The Grade II listed Ganton Hall is the family seat of the investment banker and businessman Nicholas Wrigley.

+St Nicholas' Church, Ganton on Main Street is a 13th-15th century building and is Grade II* listed.